How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Apply your hyaluronic acid to damp skin, otherwise it might actually pull moisture OUT of your skin, which would be like hiring a security guard who lets the burglars in.

-Step 4: Build a Better Barrier (No Construction Permit Required)
+Step 4: Building a Better Barrier (No Construction Permit Required)

 A strong moisture barrier is essential for keeping that dewy look all day.
 When your barrier is compromised, water evaporates faster than your motivation on a Monday morning.